tordjoha/dat250_demo/dat250-expass2.md

 - Implemented some tests for the controllers in PollingTests, which is supposed to test out the main functions and flow of the polling application
 - Some technical difficulties were encountered, which I will describe below
+- Made some updates to Poll such that they now have a unique id on creation as well as making a list for holding votes

 #### Technical Problems Encountered
 - ~~When making API requests in Bruno and giving each request a test, they all came back as passed, even though I had not